hazelcast/hazelcast/site/website/versioned_docs/version-4.2/operations/kubernetes.md

 ---
 title: Deployment On Kubernetes
 description: Using Kubernetes for orchestrating Jet clusters.
+id: version-4.2-kubernetes
+original_id: kubernetes
 ---

 Hazelcast Jet has built-in support for Kubernetes deployments.
 It only